JONSASSE/432-2018/slides/class28/README.md

 In today's class, I will be talking about retrospective power, Type S and Type M errors, and classification and regression trees.
 Plus some thoughts on visualization, Quiz 2 and your Project 2 presentations.

+## Visualization of the Day

+is [here](https://github.com/dpseidel/tidytuesday/blob/master/TidyWork/tuition2.gif) by Dana Page Seidel.

+- is based on the data from the Week 1 [Tidy Tuesday](https://github.com/rfordatascience/tidytuesday) project on [Average Tuition and Educational Attainment in the U.S.](https://onlinembapage.com/average-tuition-and-educational-attainment-in-the-united-states/)
+- All of the details and credit at [Dana Page Seidel](https://github.com/dpseidel/tidytuesday/blob/master/TidyWork/Week1.md)

 ## Announcements at the start of class

 1. You should receive a request from the University to fill out a Course Evaluation. **Please** do so.